MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 #### External apps

+These apps are provided by third parties.
 You can configure the following settings for external apps.

 ![Screenshot of the External Apps section.](media/teams-tenant-wide-settings-external-apps-settings.png "Screen shot of the External Apps section, showing settings that you can turn on and off")